geovannyAvelar/osmium/README.md

 # Osmium

-This repository contains a small proxy server written in Go capable to cache OpenStreetMap tiles in the disk and serve them without the need to reach OSM servers.
+Osmium a small proxy server written in Go capable to cache OpenStreetMap tiles in the disk and serve them without the need to reach OSM servers.

 ## Build instructions